felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="https://m.media-amazon.com/images/I/71oJG4ynmaL._SL1500_.jpg" position="center" caption="" scale="250px" >}}

-This book probably saved my relationship with my partner on the rare instances where we've had disagreements.
-Before getting familiar with concepts like the Path to Action, I always found my emotions getting the best of me in important conversations and regretting it.
+This book probably saved my relationship with my partner in the rare moments when we've had disagreements.
+Before getting familiar with concepts like the Path to Action, I always found my emotions getting the best of me in important conversations and then regretting it later.
 This book made me understand that it is foolish to believe we have to choose between telling the truth and keeping a friend.
 We can do both.